-To avoid and minimize impacts to the endangered Hawaiian hoary bat you have agreed that no woody plants greater than 15 ft-tall will be disturbed, removed or trimmed during the bat birthing and pup rearing season (June 1 through September 15).
+To avoid and minimize impacts to the endangered Hawaiian hoary bat we recommend incorporating the following applicable measures into your project description:

+- Do not disturb, remove, or trim woody plants greater than 15 feet tall during the bat birthing and pup rearing season (June 1 through September 15). - Do not use barbed wire for fencing.